savespain-covid19/Save-Spain/README.md

 I am strongly convinced that next COVID-19 humanitarian disaster will happen in Spain.
 There is not much time left to act.
 Based on the current projections it will happen around Wednesday on 18th March 2020.

-Please read why I believe this to be true and what immediate actions can be possibly taken to mitigate the likelihood of it happening and you personally can help and contribute.
+Please read why I believe this to be true and what immediate actions can be possibly taken to mitigate the likelihood of it happening and how you can personally help and contribute.

 ### Basis